cvkumar/georgia_tech/asgn4/test/readme.txt

-This is the original test case as described in the instructions.
+This is similar to test case #1, where the course 16 is now being offered.